nickthecook/crops/README.md

 # Crystal Ops (crops)

 > This is a port of [`ops`](https://github.com/nickthecook/ops) to Crystal.
-Versions start at 2.0.0, and the executable is still `ops`. `ops` is still available via `gem` as [`ops_team`](https://rubygems.org/gems/ops_team).
+Versions start at 2.0.0, and the executable is still `ops`. `ops` remains available via `gem` as [`ops_team`](https://rubygems.org/gems/ops_team).
 See bottom of file for differences between `crops` and `ops`.

-> The code in this repo is currently hot garbage, due mostly to having been ported from Ruby without significant refactoring.
+> The code in this repo is currently hot garbage, due mostly to having been ported from Ruby without significant refactoring (it's certainly not due to my being new to Crystal).
 The refactor is a work in progress.
 However, the tool works.

 [![Gem Version](https://badge.fury.io/rb/ops_team.svg)](https://badge.fury.io/rb/ops_team)